Flameish/Novel-Grabber/README.md

 Optional:
 * "Create ToC" will create a Table of Contents file with links to all downloaded chapters.
 This file can be used in [Calibre](https://calibre-ebook.com/) to convert the chapters into a single epub file.
 * Choose between multiple file types for the chapters to be saved in.
-(Note: ToC can only be created from HTML files.
+(Note: ToC can only be created from HTML files)
 ![alt text](https://i.imgur.com/RJrQV0G.jpg) <br>
 * You can also enter a link to a specific chapter at the bottom.